Dear Islanders and Tourists those who’ve been in love with the Pearl Island – Phu Quoc,

 Coral reefs can’t speak for themselves, we have to speak for them.

-Hope that this short clip explaining how important parrotfish helps you further understand our ideas.
+Hope that this short clip explaining how important parrotfish is helps you further understand our ideas.